liferay/liferay-docs/discover/portal/articles/07-targeting-content-to-your-audience/03-managing-campaigns.markdown

 belonging to the *Female Baseball Fans* user segment, you need to use the Campaign Content Display application.

-To configure permissions for creating, editing, and deleting campaigns, visit the Roles section of the Control Panel and search for *Audience Targeting Resources*.
+To configure permissions for creating, editing, and deleting user segments, visit the Roles section of the Control Panel.
+Then click on the *Actions* &rarr;
+*Define Permissions* button corresponding to the role you'd like to configure permissions for, and search for *Audience Targeting Resources*.

 ## Managing Campaign Priorities [](id=managing-campaign-priorities)